jeckman/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Version History ==

+= Version 1.3=
+* Mostly improvements to the admin interface user experience - better separation of options into required, customization, social, and advanced.
+* Ability to include a custom header/footer for each post, including author, date, time, category, and tags.
+* Bugfix: No longer echoing blog name twice on the invite friends screen.
+* Bugfix: Caught case where profile box could get updated with links to the original source (outside FB).
+* Note: This is expected to be the final PHP4 compatible version.
+Facebook's client only supports PHP5, and I need to be able to wrap certain client calls in Try/Catch, which requires PHP5, to avoid nasty "uncaught exception" bugs.
+(Yes, there are unofficial PHP4 clients, but they are unsupported).
+  If someone wants to create a PHP4 only version which trails the ongoing development, they are welcome to, taking this as the place from which to begin a fork.

 = Version 1.2 =
 * Changed the mechanism for "Add to Profile" to avoid issues with